Why live on campus at SAIC?

 Jones Hall and the 162 North State Street Residenc Hall at SAIC were designed with the artist lifestyle in mind, whether your needs are shooting and editing digital video, painting in the studio, or working on a garment.
 Residence hall common areas in these two buildings include 24-hour spaces such as a spray room, painting studios, media room, computer lounge, a clean (no wet media) studio, a solarium, as well as common spaces to study for exams, have informal critiques, or just hang out with friends.
 Any student who lives on campus has access to these resources in our residence halls.

 Anytime you move somewhere new, it is important to feel like your living space is secure.
 SAIC has controlled access into the buildings, and 24-hour security staff in each facility.
-Additionally, all security staff complete periodic rounds of the building to ensure the safety of the buildings.
+Additionally, all security staff complete periodic rounds of the building to promote the safety of the buildings.